drop-project-edu/drop-project/README.md

 The results are collected into a report that is viewable by the student and the teacher.

 Projects must not be maven projects because they are "mavenized" by the server, after uploading.
-By "mavenizing", I mean copying the files into a proper Maven folder structure (e.g. putting the sources into /src/main/java), mixing the student files with the teacher unit tests and adding a pom.xml (also provided by the teacher).
+In this context, "mavenizing", means copying the files into a proper Maven folder structure (e.g. putting the sources into `/src/main/java`), mixing the student files with the teacher unit tests and adding a `pom.xml` (also provided by the teacher).

 Since checking a project may take some time, it is done asynchronously - the student submits the file and must come back later to check the report.